 - Find Legal Representation: As we will see below, cases such as this can become incredibly complicated.
 As a result, you may wish to seek legal representation.
 We will discuss your options in greater detail later in this guide.

-Once you have decided to seek compensation, beginning a claim might seem difficult.
+Once you have decided to seek leg injury compensation, beginning a claim might seem difficult.
 For those without years of legal experience, even knowing where to get started can seem impossible.

-- Should you decide to hire our team, there are a number of things we can do next.
-First, we can arrange for a ‘No Win No Fee’ agreement.
+- Should you decide to hire our team, there are several things we can do next.
+First, we can arrange for a No Win No Fee agreement.
 This approach ensures that you won’t have to pay until we win the case.
 Next, we can arrange for a visit to one of the best doctors in your area.
 The doctor can provide a thorough examination and give you a detailed report on your injury’s true severity.

 - Once we have done this, we will begin legal proceedings proper.

 There are four leg bones, each located in a different part of the leg.
 Following an accident resulting in a leg break, it will be one of these four bones which are affected:

 - Patella – otherwise known as the kneecap.